 NSQHS Standard 7: Blood and Blood Products aims to ensure that patients who receive blood and blood products do so appropriately and safely.
 To support appropriate PBM and the implementation of NSQHS Standard 7: Blood and Blood Products, the National Blood Authority (NBA) developed the Patient Blood Management Guidelines to assist clinicians in making decisions about the management of a patient’s blood.
 By facilitating the uptake of PBM and the NBA’s Patient Blood Management Guidelines, and supporting compliance with NSQHS Standard 7: Blood and Blood Products, the Collaborative, aims to improve patient care by optimising haemoglobin and iron stores by the time of elective surgery.

 Following a call for expressions of interest, 46 submissions were received from public and private hospitals, in most of the states and territories.
-Twelve teams from health services across Australia have been selected to participate in the Collaborative.
-They cover both metropolitan and rural areas and include public, private and not-for-profit hospitals.
-Each health service has networked with public and private hospitals and general practitioners.
+Twelve teams from health services across Australia were selected to participate in the Collaborative.
+They covered both metropolitan and rural areas and include public, private and not-for-profit hospitals.
+Each health service was networked with public and private hospitals and general practitioners.

-Between 2015 and 2017, the teams will be supported to develop and trial strategies in clinical practice and health service to enhance PBM and the effective use of the NBA’s Patient Blood Management Guidelines.
-Teams will implement changes in small manageable stages, through a series of Learning Cycles.
-Teams will:
+Between 2015 and 2017, the teams were supported to develop and trial strategies in clinical practice and health service to enhance PBM and the effective use of the NBA’s Patient Blood Management Guidelines.
+Teams implemented changes in small manageable stages, through a series of Learning Cycles.
+Through implementation teams completed:

-Practice changes will be measured to assess their impact and success.
-By identifying practice changes that increase the number of pre-operative patients with optimised haemoglobin and iron stores, the Collaborative could help reduce:
+Practice changes were measured to assess their impact and success.
+By identifying practice changes that increase the number of pre-operative patients with optimised haemoglobin and iron stores, the Collaborative helped reduce the following:

-Practice changes that are identified as improving surgical outcomes will be shared with health services nationally.
+Practice changes were identified, as well as improving surgical outcomes which were shared with health services nationally.

-The Collaborative will build on the work underway by the NBA and the states and territories, to promote appropriate care in relation to the use of blood and blood products across Australia.
+The Collaborative built on the work underway by the NBA and the states and territories, to promote appropriate care in relation to the use of blood and blood products across Australia.

-The Collaborative is being undertaken in consultation with the NBA, jurisdictions, and public and private health services and is funded by the Australian Government Department of Health.
+The Collaborative was undertaken in consultation with the NBA, jurisdictions, and public and private health services and was funded by the Australian Government Department of Health.